nmulani/quora-exploration/README.md

 ```

 First, we'll need to extract our matrix of word vectors from the word2vec model, and then feed it to the t-SNE algorithm to fit X to a 2-dimensional space.
-We need to keep this chunk of code separate from the upcoming visualization code, because t-SNE's cost function is non-convext - meaning that the fitting method has different output everytime it runs.
+We need to keep this chunk of code separate from the upcoming visualization code, because t-SNE's cost function is non-convex - meaning that the fitting method has different output everytime it runs.
 If you run this code, chances are your visualizations will look different from mine below.

 We'll take only the first thousand word vectors from our matrix, so that our visualization is manageable for this iPython notebook.